Mincheol2/Mincheol2/README.md

 ### Hi there 👋

 Hello!
-I am currently a M.S. student at Seoul National University, department of Statistics.
+I am currently a M.S. student at Seoul National University, Department of Statistics.

 I previously graduated from Seoul National University in 2023 with a B.S. in Statistics and Computer Science Engineering.